A-Z of health

 Staphylococcal infections are a group of infections caused by the bacterium Staphylococcus.
 You may have heard them referred to as staph infections.

-There are several types of staphylococci, but most infections are caused by a type called Staphylococcus aureus (S. aureus).
+There are many types of staphylococci, but most infections are caused by Staphylococcus aureus (S. aureus).
 S. aureus is common and often found in the nose or on the skin.
 Most of the time the bacteria do not cause any symptoms – this is referred to as colonisation.

 Staph infections are caused when bacteria get into a break or cut in the skin.
 Depending how deep it goes, the type of infection can be broadly classified into two groups:

-- skin and soft tissue infections - such as impetigo (where the skin becomes red and crusty) and cellulitis (where the skin becomes red and hot)
+- skin and soft tissue infections - such as impetigo or cellulitis

 - invasive infections - such as septicaemia (blood poisoning), septic arthritis (joint infection) or endocarditis (infection of the lining of the heart)

-Invasive infections can sometimes develop as a complication of a skin infection.
-The symptoms of an invasive infection are more severe and wide-ranging and can include:
+In some cases an invasive infection can develop as a complication of a skin infection.
+The symptoms are more severe and wide-ranging and can include:

 - a high temperature (fever) of 38 degrees C (100.4 degrees F) or above